sandy guitelliUNIVERSAL FUND MEMBER

 sandy's Story

 sandy joined Watsi on April 23rd, 2016.
-Seven years ago, sandy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. sandy's most recent donation supported Nyakek, a 3 month old baby girl from Sudan, to fund spina bifida treatment.
+Eight years ago, sandy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. sandy's most recent donation supported Tun, a 71-year-old refugee from Thailand, to fund cataract surgery.

 Impact